• Skip to primary navigation

 What is StringBuilder in Java?

 If you have the word “SoftwareTestingo” in a particular memory location, storing it in the StringBuilder class instead of the String class is better.
-This is because when new characters are added, no new memory is allocated each time as if you stored it in the String class.
+No new memory is allocated when new characters are added as if you stored them in the String class.
 The StringBuilder class is mutable, meaning updating can be done within the sequence.

 If we want to perform character manipulation, it’s better to use the StringBuilder class instead of the String class.
 Let’s take a closer look at some of the features of the StringBuilder class.